HMphysics/AlphaFactory/DECISIONS.md

 - **Limitations:** two families and coarse grids; a single timeframe (H1); a cost model using mean bar spread without slippage/impact; and raw (rather than effective) N in the DSR, kept deliberately as the conservative choice.
+These are deliberate simplicity trades, not laxity.
+The path forward is not a richer factory, since more variations only raise the deflation bar; it is more history, genuinely orthogonal alpha (new data or a different economic rationale), and combining several weak but uncorrelated signals at the portfolio level.
-These are deliberate simplicity trades and candidate next iterations — a richer factory, never a looser gate.
+  Better ideas and more data, never a looser gate.

 ---